-There's no shortage of ways to embrace pink hair, which has become the most popular hair color trend of the past few years — and there are just as many clever names to describe it.
-When it comes to placement, there are a variety of techniques to pick from — like the peach under slice, color melts, or vibrant rooting (all of which you'll see ahead).
+There's no shortage of ways to embrace pink hair, which has become the most popular hair colour trend of the past few years — and there are just as many clever names to describe it.
+When it comes to placement, there are a variety of techniques to pick from — like the peach under slice, colour melts, or vibrant rooting (all of which you'll see ahead).
 When it comes to the hue, even more choices open up: blorange, rose gold, soft peach... the list goes on and on.

 A lot of these trends tend to skew regional, which means you may find that the majority of pink hair in your city looks, well, kind of the same.
-Expand your horizons, however, and you’ll see that women in Tokyo go for a single process over bleached hair, while those in Canada prefer a whisper of color, and Australia is all about a melted look.
+Expand your horizons, however, and you’ll see that women in Tokyo go for a single process over bleached hair, while those in Canada prefer a whisper of colour, and Australia is all about a melted look.